Battle of Mudki: Battle

 In the late evening the Sikh guns opened fire.
 As 30 of Gough's light guns replied, the Sikh cavalry tried to outflank both flanks of Gough's army.
-Although the irregular cavalry, the Gorchurras, were the elite of the Khalsa, and individually very skilled (for example, being able to spear a tent-peg out of the ground at full gallop), they were comparatively ineffective against the disciplined British and Bengal units.
+Although the irregular cavalry, the Gorchurras, were individually very skilled (for example, being able to spear a tent-peg out of the ground at full gallop), they were comparatively ineffective against the disciplined British and Bengal units.
 A counter-charge by a British light dragoon regiment cut down many Sikh gunners, but in turn suffered heavy casualties from the Sikh infantry.
 Seventeen guns were captured, about a quarter of the Sikh artillery.

 After the initial cavalry actions, the British and Bengal infantry advanced.
 In the gathering darkness and the clouds of smoke and dust, the advance quickly became disordered.
 Some Bengal infantry regiments caused casualties among the British units with confused fire.
 Although outnumbered five to one, the Sikh Fauj-i-Ain (regulars) resisted desperately, and their gunners kept firing volleys of grapeshot until they were overrun.

 Eventually, after two hours of darkness, the last Sikhs were driven from the field.
 The British returned to their camp.
 The British army was unused to fighting or manoeuvering at night and the battle was nicknamed "Midnight Mudki".
 Casualties among British senior officers were heavy.
 Among those were two brigade commanders: "Fighting Bob" Sale, who was mortally wounded and died on 21 December, and John McCaskill.